openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 Major actions are what you take to get big things done in combat.
 Your major action can be taken to do one of the following:

 -   Make a damaging attack
 -   Make a bane attack
 -   Invoke a boon
 -   Assist an Ally
 -   Take an extra move action

 Each of these actions is explained below.

-> #### Combat on a Grid
-> Many players prefer to conduct combat on a grid of squares using miniatures or tokens to represent combatants.
-In this style of play, each square on your grid represents a 5' by 5' square.
-Movement only occurs in increments of 5 feet, and you must have at least 5' of movement remaining in order to enter a new square.
-Combatants may not move diagonally across the corner of square containing a solid object that would restrict movement, such as a tree, building, or boulder.

 #### Make a Damaging Attack